hkalavad53/final_project/README.md

 #### Opsanus beta genome obtained from NCBI:

-The genome obtained from NCBI is already softmasked.
+The genome obtained from NCBI was already softmasked.

 #### Opsanus beta genome scaffolded using NCBI's O.beta genome as reference (using Ragtag)